wootfish/eli.sohl.com/drafts/sybil-defense.md

 # Breaking S/Kademlia

-If this were a Wikipedia article, this would be the part where you'd see a giant red banner saying something like, "WARNING: ORIGINAL RESEARCH."
+If this were a Wikipedia article, this would be the part where you'd see a giant red banner saying something about "WARNING: ORIGINAL RESEARCH."
 Let's just acknowledge that up front.

 Now, here are the two puzzles given for S/Kademlia.
 A peer needs to solve both for their node ID to be accepted.